RMMoreton/goLearn/README.md

-# Golang-Heap
+# goheap

-Golang-Heap provides a Golang implementation of a heap using slices as the backing data structure.
+Goheap provides a Golang implementation of a heap using slices as the backing data structure.

 [Documentation](http://godoc.org/github.com/RMMoreton/golang-heap)